jasononono/windoughs/README.md

 Older Windoughs versions are stored in separate branches

-Time to rewrite everything in opengl (fun)
+Time to rewrite everything in cpp (fun)